jfinkels/flask-restless/README.md

 * [Sphinx][6]
 * [sphinxcontrib-httpdomain-withpatch][7]

+These requirements are also listed in the `requirements-doc.txt` file.
 Using `pip` is probably the easiest way to install these:

+    pip install -r requirements-doc.txt

+or

     pip install sphinx "sphinxcontrib-httpdomain-withpatch==1.1.6-patch2"